 Cocaine, my ass!

 The same line that Santoro used, announcing the pre-conceived villain, is now used on him.
-He has been selected as the enemy, not a man of many acts, but now only a corrupt cop.
+He has been picked out as the enemy, not a conflcited man of acts good and bad, but now only a corrupt cop.

 There he is.